- Dates: June 1, 2023 - May 31, 2024

-- Open to: Postdoctoral researchers based in Greece and Cyprus (two positions per year)
+- Open to: Postdoctoral researchers based in Greece or Cyprus (up to 5 positions)

 About the fellowships